 Marina Natale (independent) - born in Saronno on 13 May 1962, she graduated with honours in Economics and Business from the Università Cattolica del Sacro Cuore in Milan.
+She is Senior Advisor at Kitra S.p.A., an independent FIG advisory boutique, recently established and focused on M&A and Alternative Investments.
 She has been CEO and General Manager of AMCO - Asset Management Company S.p.A.
 Since July 2017 till the end of August 2023, responsible for the creation of a leading player in the management of non-performing loans, a benchmark in the NPE market in Italy, at the service of the country and the real economy.
 She has held a number of positions at UniCredit, including Deputy General Manager and CFO, having managed the Group's most important external growth transactions.
-She is a member of the Board of Directors of Nexi S.p.A. since December 2021 and of the Board of Directors of WeBuild S.p.A. since December 2019.
-She has been member of the Board of Directors of Fiera Milano S.p.A. until July 2022, where she held the role of chief executive officer from April 2017 to July 2017.
-In addition, she has also been a member of the Board of Directors of the Investors Committee of the Italian Recovery Fund (formerly Atlante II) until July 2023.
+Currently she is a member of the Board of Directors of Nexi S.p.A. since December 2021 and of the Board of Directors of ERG and PKB Privatbank Sa since April 2024.
+She has been member of the Board of Directors of WeBuild until April 2024 and Fiera Milano S.p.A. until July 2022, where she held the role of chief executive officer from April 2017 to July 2017.
+In addition, she has been a member of the Board of Directors of Mediobanca, Valentino and of the Investors Committee of the Italian Recovery Fund until July 2023.
+She also chairs the Scientific Committee of Board Ahead, a practice that contributes to creating sustainable corporate value through the study and dissemination of good Corporate Governance practices.

 Maurizio Cereda (independent) - born in Milan on 7 January 1964, he graduated in Business Economics from the Luigi Bocconi University of Milan in 1989.
 From 1989 to 1992 he worked at RASFIN, at the primary market desk.
 In 1992, he joined Mediobanca, where he remained until 2015, holding the positions of Deputy General Manager and member of the Board of Directors, among others.
 He currently provides consultancy services to entrepreneurs, family offices, financial companies and institutions, and is also a promoter and partner of FIEE, Fondo Italiano di Efficienza Energetica.
-He is a member of the Boards of Directors of Technogym and Enervit, companies listed in Italy, and of Prada, a company listed in Hong Kong, as well as of FIEE SGR.
+He is a member of the Boards of Directors of Technogym and Enervit, companies listed in Italy, as well as of FIEE SGR.
 He has been a director of Nexi since 31 December 2021.